documentationfor yFiles for HTML 3.0.0.1

 Edge Segment

 An edge segment is part of the visual representation of an edge.
 It connects either a port with a bend, or two bends of the edge.
-Edges which are drawn as straight line have only one segment which connects both ports of the edge.
+Edges which are drawn as straight lines have only one segment, which connects both ports of the edge.

 The topology of an edge.